Battle of Porto Praya: Battle

 Suffren, with the advantage of surprise, maintained the action with the two anchored ships for ninety minutes until damage (Annibal lost two of three masts) led him to signal a retreat while maintaining fire.
 Annibal lost her third mast on her way out of the harbour, and was slow to follow Héros.

-The French captured the East Indiamen Hinchinbrook and Fortitude, the fireship Infernal and the victualer Edward.
+The French captured the East Indiamen Hinchinbrook and Fortitude, the fireship Infernal and the storeship Edward.
 The British however recaptured them all over the next few days.